iotaledger/wasp/documentation/docs/guide/solo/the-l2-ledger.md

 ```

 The example above creates a chain and a wallet with `utxodb.FundsFromFaucetAmount` base tokens on L1.
-Then, it sends 1 Mi to the corresponding on-chain account by posting a
+Then, it sends 1 million tokens to the corresponding on-chain account by posting a
 [`deposit`](../core_concepts/core_contracts/accounts.md#deposit) request to the
 [`accounts` core contract](../core_concepts/core_contracts/accounts.md) on the chain.